valentynpopov/pitl-challenge/README.md

 If .NET 6 was publicly available, I would have used DateOnly and TimeOnly classes.

+### Optimisation
+It was assumed that time spent processing trades is always neglibile comparing to the slow PowerService.
+If it was not the case, then we could, for example, stop using Linq for aggregation.
+Also, instead of having a record with Period and Volume we could just have an array with 24 elements where array index corresponds to the period.

 ### Third-party libraries
 For a commerical project I might have considered using the following libraries:
 - Topshelf for bootstrapping Windows Service